MRAC-IAAC/IAAC-libraries-tools/README.md

 | 03  |                        IAAC-applications                        |                         This module focuses on the various robotic applications that can be developed using the IAAC framework.                           | - 3D Reconstruction<br/> - Navigation                                                                                                   |                                       [Link](IAAC-applications)                                            |
 | 04  |                        IAAC-codebase                        |                         The IAAC_Codebase module provides a collection of software tools, libraries, and frameworks essential for developing robotic applications.                          | - Computer Vision-Python<br/> - Machine Learning                                                               |                              [Link](IAAC-codebase)                               |
 | 05  |                        IAAC-tutorials                        |                         This module offers comprehensive educational resources for getting started and mastering the robotics ecosystem.                           | - Linux<br/> - Docker<br/> - Virtual Environment<br/> - Ros<br/>|                              [Link](IAAC-tutorials)                               |

-## 🧭 Offline access

-You can run this documentation offline by using [Docsify](https://docsify.js.org/#/).
-Fork this repo, [install Docsify](https://docsify.js.org/#/quickstart) on your local machine, and then in the root folder of this repo, type `docsify serve`.
-The website will be served on port 3000 on your localhost: `localhost:3000`.

-## 📘 PDF

-A PDF of all of the lessons can be found [here]().

 ## 🎒 Most recent updated Curricula